Publish Date

 In the world of environmental medicine, assessing chemical exposures is key.
 When these exposures are a factor, they can affect a myriad of body symptoms and present in various ways.
 By utilizing the GPL-TOX Profile, we can assess 173 chemical exposures in one urine sample.
 By adding a Glyphosate panel, you will save time by having these answers at once.
 In most cases of toxicity, individuals are unaware that their hobby or occupation may be the source of their exposure.
 By testing, we can understand the impact that these chemicals are having on our client’s health, eliminate the source, and help the body to remove the toxic burden.
 It is our duty as practitioners to leave no stone uncovered when investigating the causes of health concerns for our patients.
 These profiles are another tool in our toolboxes.

-A list of the chemicals assessed by the GPL-TOX Profile with its urinary metabolite common exposure sources and concerns of toxicity in humans.
+A list of common exposure sources and concerns of toxicity in humans.

 ToxinUrinary MetaboliteExposure SourceToxicity Concerns